Code-Institute-Submissions/RhysPollardDevelopment-Data-centric_milestone_AprResub/Testing.md

 #### JSLint:
 An online tool was used to parse all of my javascript files; no errors were found or warnings, although one or two "unused variables" were found, particularly in the spec files as jasmine code was not suitable for the linter.

+One unusued variable is found in the bootstrap.js for the variable 'validation'.
+As this is bootstraps code taken from their tutorial it should not be up to me to test it's validation.
+However I have removed the variable and proven the function still works correctly.

 #### PEP8 Online:
 All python code is now parsed with the above validator and no warnings or errors are present.